meilisearch/documentation/faq/faq.md

 # FAQ

-This FAQ is still a work in progress.<br>
+This FAQ is still a work in progress.
 If you have any questions we want to hear from you.
 Your feedback will help us improve this page!

 ## Table of contents